shiftkey/blog/notes/its-the-decorator-pattern-stoopid.md

  - for example, expire frequently-changing components quicker than others
  - inject a strategy object into the cache and control when the cache is used

+## TODO:

+ - simplify the cache repos to subclass
+ - injecting a strategy object?
+ - EF context per HttpContext?